-Method development on CHIRALPAK® IA
+Method development on CHIRALPAK[®] IA

-The major advantage of CHIRALPAK® IA is that it can be used with any organic miscible solvent combination in the mobile phase.
-This flexibility not only broadens the choice of mobile phase compositions, but also the type of solvents which can be used for sample injection in order to enhance the solubility.
-The only limitations will be $high\ pressure\ drop\ (max.\ pressure\ 100\ bar)$ or $extreme\ pH\ ranges$ which must be avoided because they can damage the silica gel used in this column.
+The major advantage of CHIRALPAK[®] IA is that it can be used with any organic miscible solvent combination in the mobile phase.
+This flexibility not only broadens the choice of mobile phase compositions, but also the type of solvents that can be used for sample injection in order to enhance the solubility.
+The only limitations will be high pressure drop (max. pressure 100 bar) or extreme pH ranges which must be avoided because they can damage the silica gel used in this column.